 - Install audio-visual equipment.

-AV Collections Specialists with little to no experience tend to make between $26090 and $34020 while the more experienced ones make over $60520 per year.
+Audio-Visual Collections Specialists with little to no experience tend to make between $26690 and $35410 while the more experienced ones can earn over $66630 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An AV Collections Specialist is to move to a higher paying state like MA.
-Right now, the highest paying states for AV Collections Specialists are MA, CT, DC, NH and MN.
+One of the easiest ways to increase your salary as an Audio-Visual and Multimedia Collections Specialist is to move to a higher paying state like DC.
+Right now, the highest paying states for Audio-Visual Collections Specialists are DC, SC, CT, NY and MN.

-3 other factors that can increase your salary as An AV Collections Specialist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Audio-Visual and Multimedia Collections Specialist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other AV Collections Specialists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Audio-Visual Collections Specialists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Post-Secondary Certificate.

 Pros and Cons